Most iconic Bond girl looks of all time

 1960s – Ursula Andress as Honey Ryder (Dr No, 1962)

 Starring opposite Sean Connery as Honey Ryder in the first Bond film Dr No, Swiss actress Ursula Andress introduced audiences to the Bond girl.
 Her first appearance sees her emerging from the Caribbean in a white bikini (often named as iconic in cinematography and fashion), which sold for £35,000 in 2001.
 The fact that she was the first makes her for many the original and best Bond girl of the franchise.
-Aside from the James Bond connection, it was a significant point in the history of the bikini not only as a fashion piece, with sales rocketing as a result of the film, but representative as a symbol of the sexual revolution for women.
+Aside from the James Bond connection, it was a significant point in the history of the bikini not only as a fashion piece, with sales rocketing as a result of the film, but represented as a symbol of the sexual revolution for women.

 1970s – Barbara Bach as Anya Amasova (The Spy Who Loved Me, 1977)